-Effective for all Fall 2017 newly-admitted graduate students and continuing forward, the Graduate School will utilize Degree Progress Reports (DPRs) to monitor progress to degree.
-The DPR's will replace Plan of Study (POS) forms and graduate degree auditors in the Graduate School will not accept POS forms from these students.
+Effective for all Fall 2017 newly admitted graduate students and continuing forward, the Graduate School will utilize Degree Progress Reports (DPRs) to monitor progress to degree.
+The DPRs will replace Plan of Study (POS) forms and graduate degree auditors in the Graduate School will not accept POS forms from these students.
 Any coursework taken by any student (including Fall 2017 admits) prior to 01/01/2015 will not be populated on the DPR.

 Students and faculty should utilize the DPR to track progress to degree and assist in course scheduling.
 DPRs can be accessed through SOAR.
-Students should refer to the "View SMART sheet..now Advisement/Degree Progress Report (DPR)" tutorial for instructions on how to access this information in SOAR.
-Faculty should refer to the "Advisors: View DPR (Degree Progress Report)" tutorial for instructions on how to access this information in SOAR.
+Use this tutorial for instructions on how to access this information in SOAR.